 The LGBTQ community is one of the most discriminated against in the United States, despite recent LGBTQ rights movements and victories. a great deal of acceptance and tolerance continue to grow, yet individuals in this community who are in need of drug treatment also have a unique set of circumstances and personal traumas.

-Not every LGBTQ person will necessarily feel more comfortable in a treatment setting specific to the community, but for those who may, these programs offer one of the most important aspects to being a member of the LGBTQ community—and that is basic acknowledgement.
+Not every LGBTQ person will necessarily feel more comfortable in a treatment setting specific to the community, but for those who may, these LBGTQ rehab programs offer one of the most important aspects to being a member of the LGBTQ community—and that is basic acknowledgment.

 Many may find that co-ed, and mixed treatment centers may not discriminate against LGBTQ people but also do not actually acknowledge them for who they are and for their unique set of experiences and challenges.
 Just like anyone else, members of the LGBTQ community need to feel a sense of individualized attention that gives credence to the legitimacy of their specific needs.